Receiving Your Financial Aid

 There are several ways in which your aid may be delayed.
 Here are the most common reasons:

 - Dropping classes (below 6.1 for undergraduates, 9 for graduates).
-All students are assumed to be full-time unless they notify Financial Aid in writing that they will be less.
+All students are assumed to be full-time (at least 12 units) unless they notify Financial Aid in writing that they will be enrolled less than full-time.
 If you are not enrolled half-time your aid will not disburse.

 - Registering late for classes.

-- Having unsatisfied requirements with your financial aid file that you have not completed.
+- Having outstanding "To Do List" items with your financial aid file that you have not completed.
 Check your "To Do List" for any outstanding requirements.

-We are here to help you manage your Financial Aid experience, but much of the responsibility falls on your shoulders.
+We are here to help you manage your financial aid experience, but much of the responsibility falls on you.
 Be sure to check PeopleSoft frequently and review any emails you receive from us as they may include requests for additional information or action.
 Call, email, or stop by if you have any questions, we are here to help you!